yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 ```

 #### MATLAB Example: Displaying Elements of an Array Using a for Loop

+**Question:** Write a MATLAB program to display Elements of an Array Using a for Loop.

 ```matlab
    A = [10, 20, 30, 40, 50];